 - Medical certification of a serious illness or injury is required.
 The certification must verify the severity of the condition and the expected duration.

 - Adequate donated hours must be available in the Shared Leave Pool.

 Requests for shared leave are made by completing a Request for Shared Leave form in Human Resources.
 All requests are confidential.

 Three days bereavement leave per fiscal year (nonaccumulative year to year) is provided.
 An explanation must be provided in the comments section of your time reporting form.
 If additional leave is necessary, the use of earned sick leave may be granted with the approval of your department head and the Human Resources Office.

 Vacation benefits are provided for regular full-time staff, regular part-time non-exempt staff, and regular part-time exempt staff who work a 12-month per year schedule.
 Vacation is not provided for regular part-time exempt staff who work less than 12 months per year and any temporary staff, including leave of absence replacement staff.

 If a vacation period includes a College holiday, the day will be paid as a holiday, not deducted from vacation balance.

-The Datatel system will allow eligible staff to accumulate a maximum balance of vacation hours equivalent to two years of accrual.
+Eligible staff can accumulate a maximum balance of vacation hours equivalent to two years of accrual.
 After reaching the maximum vacation balance, you will not accrue vacation leave until vacation time is taken.
 However, all staff are encouraged to work with their supervisors to take a year's vacation accrual each year and to not "bank" more than 200 hours at any given time.
 Reminder notices will be sent when balances exceed 200 hours.
 Vacation balances are available on your paycheck, on-line at myWhitman, or by calling Human Resources.